chaotic-cx/code-of-conduct/README.md

 ## Community Guidelines

-Examples of behavior that contributes to creating a positive environment include:
+Behaviors that contribute to creating a positive environment include:

 - **Be friendly.** Use welcoming and inclusive language.
-- **Be empathetic.** Be respectful of differing NON-EXCLUSIVE viewpoints and experiences.
+- **Be empathetic.** Be respectful of others' viewpoints and experiences.
-- **Be respectful.** When we disagree, we do so in a polite and constructive manner.
+- **Be respectful.** Express disagreements in a polite and constructive manner.
-- **Be considerate.** Remember that decisions are often a difficult choice between competing priorities.
-Focus on what is best for the community.
+- **Be considerate.** Focus on what is best for the community.
 Keep discussions around technology choices constructive and respectful.
+Remember that decisions are often a difficult choice between competing priorities.
-- **Be patient and generous.** If someone asks for help it is because they need it.
+- **Be patient and generous.** If someone asks for help, it is because they need it.
 When documentation is available that answers the question, politely point them to it.
 If the question is off-topic, suggest a more appropriate online space to seek help.
 - **Try to be concise.** Read the discussion before commenting in order to not repeat a point that has been made.

 ## Inappropriate Behavior

+We want all participants in the Chaotic-CX community have the best possible experience they can.
 Community members asked to stop any inappropriate behavior are expected to comply immediately.

-We want all participants in the Chaotic-CX community have the best possible experience they can.
-In order to be clear what that means, we've provided a list of examples of behaviors that are inappropriate for Chaotic-CX community spaces:
+Inappropriate behaviors include, but are not limited to:

 - **Deliberate intimidation, stalking, or following.**
 - **Sustained disruption of online discussion, talks, or other events.** Sustained disruption of events, online discussions, or meetings, including talks and presentations, will not be tolerated.
 This includes 'Talking over' or 'heckling' event speakers or influencing crowd actions that cause hostility in event sessions.
 Sustained disruption also includes drinking alcohol to excess or using recreational drugs to excess, or pushing others to do so.